 Accordingly, all the published contents in Anthropology are licensed under Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0).
 That means the published contents can be used elsewhere by giving appropriate credits and references.
 Briefly, the author(s) and reader(s) can reproduce and/or spread the published and/or electronic content in Anthropology, without any commercial purposes.

 The complete legal responsibility that may arise from the submissions to the journal and their contents belong solely to the authors.
 Anything demanded from the third parties in case of any violation of copyrights will not oblige Ankara University and/or the editorial of Anthropology to take responsibility.
 In such cases, all the academic, scientific, ethical and legal responsibility belong to the author or and/or authors.
 The published articles and/or ideas does not necessarily have to reflect the perspective of Antropoloji and its staff.

 The manuscripts and other various submissions and related information/documents sent to Anthropology will be held indefinitely in the archives of the journal by the editorial for archiving reasons.

-Anthropology evaluates the manuscripts sent to be peer-reviewed by using various plagiarism software.
+Antropoloji evaluates the manuscripts sent to be peer-reviewed with iThenticate®.
 In order for the manuscripts to be even peer-reviewed, the upper limit of similarity index is 20%.
 The review process of manuscripts having more than this value will be canceled.
 Even if a manuscript is below %20, it will be declined if it breaches the academic code of conduct by intentional misuse of references, wrong citations and other forms of plagiarism.